getporter/porter/docs/content/cli/plugins_install.md

 porter plugins install NAME [flags]

-To install multiple command, users can pass a file to the install command through --file flag:
+To install multiple plugins at once, users can pass a file to the install command through --file flag:

 porter plugins install --file plugins.yaml